 Common Questions about Insurance Coverage and COVID-19

 In most cases, yes.
-As of February 4, Medicare will cover diagnostic testing for COVID-19 with no cost-sharing if ordered by a healthcare provider.
-Medicaid, the Children’s Health Insurance Program (CHIP) and most private insurance plans (including employer-sponsored plans and marketplace plans) are required to cover diagnostic testing for COVID-19 without any cost-sharing starting March 18, 2020 and continuing through the end of the federally declared public health emergency.
+Medicare will cover diagnostic testing for COVID-19 with no cost-sharing if ordered by a healthcare provider.
+Medicaid, the Children’s Health Insurance Program (CHIP) and most private insurance plans (including employer-sponsored plans and marketplace plans) are required to cover diagnostic testing for COVID-19 without any cost-sharing and continuing through the end of the federally declared public health emergency.
 However, certain skimpy healthcare plans – like short-term plans, farm bureau plans and health ministry plans – do not have to cover this testing.
-Additionally, some plans have begun to establish certain limitations.
-For example, testing might not be covered if it is not intended for diagnostic purposes, but, rather, to show you do not have COVID-19 in order to travel or return to work.

 Antibody tests can help to determine if a person was previously infected with a virus, even in individuals who never had any symptoms of the disease.
-According to the Centers for Disease Control and Prevention (CDC), we do not know if antibodies protect someone from reinfection.1 Learn more about testing for COVID-19 here.
+According to the Centers for Disease Control and Prevention (CDC), ongoing research suggests that antibodies may limit an individual’s infectiousness and provide some protection against reinfection, but we still do not know exactly how much protection antibodies offer and how long that protection lasts.

 The requirements for insurance coverage of antibody testing are the same as the requirements for diagnostic testing above—so in most cases, if ordered by a healthcare provider, antibody testing must be covered for patients without cost-sharing as well.